Sack of Dinant: Start of World War I

 On August 4, 1914, implementing the Schlieffen plan, the German army invaded Belgium shortly after issuing an ultimatum to the Belgian government, requesting permission for German troops to pass through Belgian territory.
 King Albert and his government refused to compromise Belgium's neutrality and territorial integrity.

 In August 1914, Dinant had a population of 7,890.
 On August 6, 1914, Burgomaster Arthur Defoin ordered the residents of Dinant to deposit their weapons and ammunition at the town hall.
 This measure was also implemented in Bouvignes-sur-Meuse.
 (Note: "To the inhabitants of the City of Dinant.
 Notice is given to the inhabitants, under penalty of immediate arrest, to bring to the police office all wireless telegraphy transmission or reception equipment, firearms and ammunition in their possession.
 In Dinant, August 6, 1914.
 Le Bourgmestre, A. Defoin.")
 The mayor stated:

 Inhabitants are formally warned that civilians may not engage in any attacks or violence by firearms or other weapons against enemy troops.
 Such attacks are prohibited by the just gentium and would expose their perpetrators, and perhaps even the town, to the most serious consequences.
 Dinant, August 6, 1914, A. Defoin.

 On the morning of August 6, 1914, a company of thirty carabinieri-cyclists from the 1er régiment de chasseurs à pied arrived in Dinant.
 In the afternoon, the first German reconnaissance patrol made a quick incursion into town.
 Two uhlans advanced into rue Saint-Jacques, prompting the Garde Civique to open fire, though no hits were reported.
-A carabinieri-cyclist fired his rifle, wounding a German soldier and his horse in the arm.
+A carabinieri-cyclist fired his rifle, wounding a German rider in the arm.
 The cyclist fled on foot but was quickly apprehended, while the wounded German was treated by Dr. Remy.
 In the evening, the vanguard of the French 5th Army, the 148th régiment d'infanterie, took up positions to defend the bridges at Bouvignes-sur-Meuse and Dinant.
 On August 7, the carabinieri-cyclists were recalled to Namur.
 Over the following days, skirmishes occurred between the French and German forces, with a hussar being killed on August 11.
 The Germans subsequently ceased their scouting missions and employed their air force to assess the troop deployments.